Argentine Studies Program

 The goal of this network is to foster women’s participation in position of decision-making including political, economic, scientific, labor, communication, NGOs, and social activities.
 To achieve these aims, we have created a network of women leadership that aims promote a gender perspective across and achieve equal opportunities.
 Participants include national legislators, business leaders, NGO directors, public officers in charge of state-owned enterprises and in high government positions, scholars, journalist, and labor representatives.

-The recently established Argentine Studies Visiting Fellowship Program provides unique funded opportunities for scholars and scientists in Argentina interested in spending two months at Columbia while engaging in public policy-related research, attending and contributing to public programming, interacting with faculty and students, and participating in courses.
-Faculty from Argentinian universities are also eligible to apply for ILAS’ Argentine Studies Visiting Fellowship.
+The Argentine Studies Visiting Fellowship Program provides unique funded opportunities for scholars and scientists in Argentina interested in spending two months at Columbia while engaging in public policy-related research, attending and contributing to public programming, interacting with faculty and students, and participating in courses.
+Faculty from Argentinian universities are eligible to apply for ILAS’ Argentine Studies Visiting Fellowship.
 For a list of current fellows, please visit our Visiting Scholars and Fellows page.

 Affiliated Faculty